Regulations for Athletic Contests

 Minimum Length of Tryout Period

 Prior to the final selection of team personnel, coaches must insure that all student-athletes are provided a minimum tryout period of three practice days.
+No tryouts will begin after the team has been selected unless the team is below the maximum roster size due to a low number of perspective participants.

 Practice Locations